wurenzhi/learned_ndv_estimator/README.md

 ### How to train the ndv estimator
-You can directly use the trained model for your datasets, as the trained model is agnostic to workloads.
+You can directly use our trained model for your datasets, as the trained model is agnostic to workloads.
 If you want to train the model from scratch anyway, do the following:
 1. Go to the model_training folder
     `cd model_training`